Category: Canada

 Boston pizza is a nice, tasty pizza place with a wide variety of pizza, calzones, hot wings, pizza burgers, and more.

-This was the pierogi pizza with mashed potatoes, onions, and sour cream on it.
+You can see the pierogi pizza with mashed potatoes, onions, and sour cream on it in the picture above.
 My mom thought it was one of the best pizza’s she’s ever had.

-The bathrooms were clean, the decor was nice, and it had a good staff.
-All of this I would say equals up to 5 star-review.
+bathrooms were clean, the décor was nice, and it had a good staff.
+All of this I would say equals up to a 5 star-review.

 See you next time on Pizza Street!!